-How does one genome give rise to so many cell types during animal development?
-Even more mysteriously, how is the spatiotemporal choreography of development genetically encoded?
 Our lab undertakes a quantitative analysis of gene regulatory mechanisms at the single-cell, single-molecule level to discover how stereotypical gene control during normal development as well as altered states in diseases emerge from seemingly stochastic molecular transactions.
-Specifically, we use advanced imaging and genomic tools to understand how dynamic molecular regulations operating in the 3D nucleus of a live cell influence gene expression kinetics; and how this network of regulatory transactions eventually drives elaborate cellular behaviors during animal development.
+Specifically, we use advanced imaging and genomic tools to decode how dynamic molecular regulations operating in the 3D nucleus of a live cell influence gene expression kinetics; and how this network of regulatory transactions eventually drives elaborate cellular behaviors during animal development.
 We are also keen to apply these new research approaches to answer outstanding questions in neuroscience.

-In close collaboration with pioneer imaging tool builders on campus, we use both primary cell culture and early developing mouse embryos as complementary and parallel models systems to 1) discover novel gene networks that control cell-fate choices and 2) dissect the molecular and cellular dynamics of gene control mechanisms underlying complex developmental pathways.
+In collaboration with pioneer imaging tool builders on campus, we use both primary cell cultures and early developing mouse embryos as complementary and parallel model systems to 1) discover novel gene networks that control cell-fate choices and 2) dissect the molecular and cellular dynamics of gene control mechanisms underlying complex developmental pathways.

 Linking Gene Regulation and Developmental Dynamics